rosab0506/flash/README.md

-# Graft - Database Migration CLI Tool
+﻿# Graft - Database ORM

-A powerful, database-agnostic migration CLI tool built in Go that provides Prisma-like functionality with multi-database support and type-safe code generation for Go, JavaScript, and TypeScript.
+A powerful, database-agnostic ORM built in Go that provides Prisma-like functionality with multi-database support and type-safe code generation for Go, JavaScript, and TypeScript.

 ## ✨ Features